Pricing

 Technology is a huge asset for restaurants, especially when planning a seasonal menu.
 With xtraChef, you can easily figure out profit margins and procure sales data to find the best price for seasonal dishes.

-With rising food costs, it’s important to find ways to save money and improve your bottom line.
-Implementing the right menu pricing strategies by utilizing data will help you find the right balance between attractive to customers and profitable for the restaurant.
+right balance between being attractive to customers and profitable for the restaurant.
 Since in-season ingredients tend to be less expensive than out-of-season ones, a simple cost breakdown and menu pricing analysis could justify keeping one dish on a new summer menu and leaving another off.

 Use menu engineering